Maintenance and Release of Employment and Personal Information

 Policy Statement and Purpose

-This policy clarifies which employee records do and do not require third-party disclosure under the Virginia Freedom of Information Act and the Virginia Privacy Protection Act.
+This policy clarifies which employee records do and do not require third-party disclosure under the Virginia Freedom of Information Act and the Virginia Personal Information Privacy Act.

 Noncompliance with this policy may result in disciplinary action up to and including termination of employment.
 VCU supports an environment free from retaliation.
 Retaliation is prohibited against any employee who brings forth a good faith concern, asks a clarifying question or participates in an investigation.